-Owing to variations in studio lighting and printing inks, the tile colours shown in our brochures may differ slightly from those of the actual tiles.
-It is always advisable to ask your Original Style supplier to show you a sample.
+Owing to variations in studio lighting and printing inks, the tile colours shown in the Original Style Ltd. brochure and website may differ slightly from those of the actual tiles.
+Before making your choice it is always advisable to ask your Original Style supplier to show you samples.